victorgregoriosuse/bci-examples/README.md

-# SLE BCI & SUSE Rancher Application Collection Examples
+# SLE BCI & SUSE Application Collection Examples

 This repository contains a collection of examples demonstrating how to use and integrate various open-source software with SUSE's enterprise-grade container technologies.